olson-sean-k/decorum/README.md

 ## Mathematical Traits

-The `real` module provides various traits that describe real numbers and constructions via IEEE 765 floating-point types.
+The `real` module provides various traits that describe real numbers and constructions via IEEE 754 floating-point types.
 These traits model functions and operations on real numbers and specify a codomain for functions where the output is not mathematically confined to the reals or a floating-point exception may yield a non-real approximation or error.
-For example, the logarithm of zero is undefined and the sum of two very large reals results in an infinity in floating-point encoding.
-For proxy types, the codomain is the same as the branch type of the divergence of the type (see above).
+For example, the logarithm of zero is undefined and the sum of two very large reals results in an infinity in IEEE
+754. For proxy types, the codomain is the same as the branch type of its divergence (see above).

 Real number and IEEE 754 encoding traits can both be used for generic programming.
 The following code demonstrates a function that accepts types that